mit-orcd/orcd-docs-edit/docs/recipes/lammps-with-spack.md

 Assuming the `spack spec` command does not show that a large number of unexpected dependencies will be built, then the command `spack install` can be used to build the software.

-#### 3. Check what extra software Spack will build for our LAMMPS install
+#### 3. Compile and install LAMMPS

+To compile and build LAMMPS once the spack specification is

 ```bash
 spack spec install lammps%gcc@12.2.0 fftw_precision=single +intel ~kim +asphere +class2 +kspace +manybody +molecule +opt +replica +rigid +granular +openmp-package +openmp ^openmpi